-with a side of at-home colon cancer screening please
+With a side of at-home colon cancer screening please

 Have you ever had beets for dinner?
-A nice side of roasted beets drizzled with balsamic vinegar and tossed into a salad with arugula and chevre cheese.
+A nice side of roasted beets drizzled with balsamic vinegar and tossed into a salad with arugula and chèvre cheese.
 Sounds yummy, right?
-The following morning during your (hopefully) daily evacuation, you forget that you had eaten beets the night before.
+The following morning, during your (hopefully) daily evacuation, you forget that you had eaten beets the night before.

 Everyone wants to be seen (your stool included)

 Hopefully, it doesn’t take long to remember the delicious root vegetable you ingested the night before, and you can slow your heart rate (just in time to jack it up again with that morning cup of coffee).

-Colonoscopy Prep, or being a tourist in mexico and drinking the water?
+Colonoscopy Prep, or being a tourist in Mexico and drinking the water?

 Colon health is not something most people like to think about.
 As we age, we hear more and more “horror” stories of colonoscopy prep.
 If you’ve ever traveled abroad with a sensitive American gut and drank the water or ate questionable street food, you can relate.

 Clogged toilet or a clogged colon